Bearded wood partridge: Description

 The bearded wood partridge is 33 to 35.5 cm long and weighs between 405 and 459 g.
 Adults have bluish gray cheeks, neck, and upper chest.
 There is a red patch around the eye.
 The crown is buff and has a small crest.
 The nape and chest are cinnamon, with red striations on the nape and sides of the chest.
 The back is a mix of buff, browns, and grays.
 Immatures are similar to the adults but their chest is duller and the flanks have brown bars.

 Distribution and habitat

 The bearded wood partridge has a discontinuous range in the central part of Mexico's Sierra Madre Oriental.
 The Santo Domingo River in northern Oaxaca and western slope of the Sierra Madre Oriental act as biogeographic barriers.
 It inhabits the interiors and edges of humid evergreen montane forest and pine-oak forest, both primary and secondary.
 It is also found in gardens and sometimes in farmland.
 It is often restricted to narrow riparian zones.

 Behavior

 Feeding

 The bearded wood partridge forages on the ground.
 Its diet includes seeds, fruits, buds, tubers, and insects.

 Breeding

 Little is known about the bearded wood partridge's breeding phenology.
-Is is reported to breed between April and June.
+It is reported to breed between April and June.
 The male makes a dome-shaped nest with a tunnel entrance.
 The clutch size is usually five.